curioushari/Amazon_Clone/README.md

 ## Technologies Used

-- HTML: Used for structuring the web pages.
+- HTML:Used for structuring the web pages.
 - CSS: Used for styling and layout.
 - JavaScript: Used for implementing interactivity and dynamic behavior.